 Phone: 253-568-6109 | Email: email@example.com

 Todd Buzard, CLFP

-Todd Buzard is the SVP of Finance Business Support for First American Equipment Finance (FAEF), An RBC/City National Bank Company.
-Todd joined FAEF in 2002 and has over 16 years of experience in the leasing and finance industry.
+Todd Buzard is a Senior Vice President of Finance for First American Equipment Finance (FAEF), An RBC/City National Bank Company.
+Todd joined FAEF in 2002 and has over 18 years of experience in the leasing and finance industry.

 Prior to joining FAEF, Todd worked in public accounting for Arthur Andersen, LLP.
 Todd also taught accounting, finance, and business courses at the college level for over 10 years in his spare time.